CaptainExasperated/Readthedocs-Tutorial/docs/tutorials/convergence.markdown

 There are two major types of convergence scans: parameter-scan convergence scans begin with a set of "over-converged" parameters (determined based on other simulations or simply by selecting absurdly tight convergence parameters) and loosen a single convergence parameter at a time.
 While this is useful for finding the loosest set of convergence parameters for which calculations are still converged, it is also time-consuming and computationally expensive, because the bulk of the calculations will be overly expensive and each parameter must be individually surveyed.

-On the other hand, manifold convergence scans also begin with a set of over-converged parameters, but loosen all parameters at once.
-This significantly reduces the number of simulations run for a convergence scan, but because we loosen all the convergence parameters at the same time, it is unlikely that we will find the loosest set of convergence parameters for which calculations are still converged.
-Overall, however, manifold convergence scans are often much more convenient that parameter-scan convergence scans.
-It can also be convenient to do manifold convergence scans and then attempt to more tightly converge a single parameter that you suspect to be making calculations unnecessarily expensive.
+Conversely, manifold convergence scans start with a set of tightly converged parameters and relax all of them simultaneously.
+While this approach decreases the number of required simulations for a convergence scan, it may not pinpoint the optimal set of relaxed parameters that still yield converged calculations.
+Despite this, manifold convergence scans are generally more efficient than parameter-scan convergence scans.
+A practical approach might be to first conduct a manifold convergence scan, and then refine a specific parameter believed to be increasing calculation costs.

 In either case, we call the most tightly-converged ensemble the "reference ensemble."
 In order to measure how converged each "test ensemble" (the ensembles that are less tightly-converged) is, we need to develop a measurement of error.